Released: October 1994

 Released: April 1993

 As Britain was enveloped by the shadowy squall of grunge, Blur returned from an unsuccessful tour of the States with nothing but disdain for the promised land.
-Damon Albarn took to studying from the Bible Of Ray Davies and the first fruits of his labour was this single; soaked in shiny Arcadia it shows the quartet bucking current trends for something brilliantly swishy and knowingly retro.
+Damon Albarn took to studying from the Bible Of Ray Davies and from it came a new lyrical view full of character studies, everyday whimsy and what we now call Britpop.
+This story of Jim and Susan trying to make it through the modern world kicked it off.

 Released: June 1992